Singapore Payroll Guide: Essential Requirements for Business Success

 Understanding Singapore's Payroll Landscape

-The Inland Revenue Authority of Singapore (IRAS) serves as the primary regulatory body overseeing Singapore's tax system, including employment taxation.
-Unlike many jurisdictions, Singapore does not implement a Pay-As-You-Earn (PAYE) system—employers are not required to withhold income tax from employee salaries on a monthly basis.
-Instead, employers must report employee earnings annually, and employees typically pay their assessed tax in the following year.
+The Inland Revenue Authority of Singapore (IRAS) serves as the primary regulatory body overseeing Singapore's tax system.
+Unlike many jurisdictions, Singapore does not implement a Pay-As-You-Earn (PAYE) system---employers are not required to withhold income tax from employee salaries on a monthly basis (except for departing foreign employees).

 Singapore's payroll administration is governed by several key legislative frameworks: